Warnock, Walker in tight race in Georgia Senate runoff

-ATLANTA (AP) — Democratic Sen. Raphael Warnock and Republican football legend Herschel Walker were locked in a tight race Tuesday night in their runoff election that will decide the final U.S. Senate seat.
+ATLANTA (AP) — Democratic Sen. Raphael Warnock and Republican football legend Herschel Walker were locked in a tight race Tuesday night in a runoff election that will decide the final U.S. Senate seat of the 2022 midterms.

-With votes still being counted, Warnock was notching a strong performance in and around the Democratic stronghold of Atlanta, while Walker maintained his advantage in Republican-leaning rural areas.
+With votes still being counted, Warnock was notching a strong performance in and around the Democratic stronghold of Atlanta.
+Walker maintained his advantage in Republican-leaning rural areas, but in several of those counties, Warnock tightened the margin slightly from the general election in November, putting pressure on Walker to find gains in more Democratic metropolitan areas as elections officials continue tabulating results.

 Democrats are already assured a Senate majority, so the contest will determine whether the party has a 51-49 advantage or a 50-50 edge with Vice President Kamala Harris' tiebreaking vote.
 Last year, runoff victories by Warnock and fellow Georgia Democrat Jon Ossoff gave Democrats control of the chamber for the first two years of President Joe Biden's term.

+Both of those contests were within 2 percentage points, and one of the top Georgia elections officials late Tuesday predicted another tight finish in this reprise.
+“It looks like a long night ahead.
+But this is why we count the voters’ votes,” Gabriel Sterling, a top lieutenant in the Georgia secretary of state's office, wrote on Twitter.

-In the November election, Warnock led Walker by about 37,000 votes out of almost 4 million but fell shy of a majority, triggering the second round of voting.
+In the general election last month, Warnock led Walker by about 37,000 votes out of almost 4 million but fell shy of a majority, triggering the second round of voting.
 About 1.9 million runoff votes already had been cast by mail and during early voting, an advantage for Democrats whose voters more commonly cast ballots this way.
 Republicans typically fare better on Election Day itself.

 Voting rights groups point to changes made by state lawmakers after the 2020 election that shortened the period for runoffs, from nine weeks to four, as a major reason for the decline in early and mail voting.